Voiced retroflex implosive

 Unicode (hex)U+1D91

 The voiced retroflex implosive is a type of consonantal sound.
-It is not known to be phonemically distinct from alveolar /ɗ/ in any language.
-Sindhi has an implosive that varies between dental and retroflex articulation, while Oromo, Saraiki and Ngad'a have /ᶑ/ but not /ɗ/.[1]
+Wadiyara Koli phonemically distinguishes it from the alveolar /ɗ/.
+Sindhi has an implosive that varies between dental and retroflex articulation, while Oromo, Saraiki and Ngad'a have /ᶑ / but not /ɗ/.[1]

-The symbol for this, (a D with a tail for retroflex and a hook-top for implosive), is not "explicitly" approved by the IPA, but is mentioned in the IPA Handbook.[2]
+The 'implicit' symbol in the International Phonetic Alphabet is ᶑ (a D with a tail for retroflex and a hook-top for implosive).[2][3]

 Features